plusplusjiajia/directory-kerby/README.md

 - LdapIdentityBackend.
   - Support LDAP standalone server.

+### Network Support
-### Network Support(UDP and TCP transport)
+- Include UDP and TCP transport
 - Default KDC server implementation.
   - The Networking Classes in the JDK is used.
 - Netty based KDC server implementation.
+  - Netty is an asynchronous event-driven network application framework for rapid development of maintainable high    performance protocol servers & clients.
-  - Better throughput, lower latency
+  - With better throughput, lower latency.
-  - Less resource consumption
-  - Minimized unnecessary memory copy

 ### Tools
-- Kadmin:
+- kadmin:
   - Command-line interfaces to the Kerby administration system.
-- Kinit:
+- kinit:
   - Obtains and caches an initial ticket-granting ticket for principal.
-- Klist:
+- klist:
   - Lists the Kerby principal and tickets held in a credentials cache, or the keys held in a keytab file.

 ### How to play with the standalone KDC